tjeastmond/future-take-home/README.md

 The following endpoints are available for use:

-- `GET /trainers/1` - will return a list of appointmenrts for trainer 1
+- `GET /trainers/1` - will return a list of appointments for trainer 1
 - `GET /trainers/1/availability` - will return a list of available times for trainer 1
 - `POST /trainers/1` - will create a new appointment for trainer 1